 A mixture of sessions that include aspects of lecturing, practicals and question and answering.

-reading papers, making notes, assignment preparation
+This private time should be used for independently reading papers, making notes, and assignment preparation

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance